 One of the main purposes of the amendment to the Anti-Infiltration Law and Israel’s policy toward asylum-seekers is to encourage “voluntary” departure.
-In the past two years, over 9,000 African asylum-seekers have left Israel, more than 1,200 of them leaving to countries that are not their homelands, Sudan and Eritrea.
+During 2016 more than 3,000 asylum seekers left Israel under the “voluntary return” process, joining more than 15,000 asylum seekers who had already left the country during the previous three years.
 According to the Israeli government’s claim, which was never confirmed, Israel has secret agreements with two countries that are willing to absorb asylum-seekers who’ve “agreed” to leave Israel.
 Israel never disclosed the names of the countries but interviews with asylum-seekers who’ve left Israel indicate that they are sent to Uganda and Rwanda.
 According to asylum-seekers who’ve left Israel, they “chose” to leave to avoid prolonged detention in Israel following pressure exerted by the Ministry of Interior to get them to leave.
 Asylum-seekers also report that they’ve left because they were denied legal status in Israel, forced to renew their temporary release permits frequently, and faced abusive and humiliating treatment from Israeli authorities.

 The policy of encouraging “voluntary departure” began in late 2012, when the third amendment to the Anti-Infiltration Law was in force, under which asylum-seekers were jailed for a period of three years in Saharonim prison and citizens of enemy states, such as Sudan, faced indefinite imprisonment.
 Ministry of Interior officials would pressure to detained asylum-seekers to sign forms indicating that they are “agreeing” to leave Israel “willingly”.
 A Sudanese asylum-seeker who was detained under the law described the process: “After the Hotline helped me file an asylum claim, Ministry of Interior people asked me three times whether I’m willing to return to Sudan.
 I told them no. They kept pressuring me, and said that if something happened to my wife and children in Sudan, it would be my fault.
 They said that if I stay, I will spend many years in prison.
 Some said three years, other said five, and then they said eight or even ten years.”